titipong7/roundcubemail-eai-login-thnicf/README.md

 INSERT INTO youremailmappingtable (youreaiemail,yourenglishemail) VALUES ('ไทย@อีเอไอ.ไทย','thai@eai.in.th');
 ```

+Also we have modified 3 files to make Adress book and Sending EAI mail working:

+1. rcmail_sendmail.php
+2. rcube_utils.php
+3. rcube_user.php

 This is not the best solution yet.
 Please feel free to fork or modified this repositories.

 LICENSE